amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 It doesn't matter if n is `10` or `10,001`, it will execute line 2 one time.

-> Do not be fool by one-liners.
+> Do not be fooled by one-liners.
 They don't always translate to constant times.
 You have to be aware of how they are implemented.

 If you have a method like `Array.sort()` or any other array or object methods, you have to look into the implementation to determine its running time.